omaralshikh/Movies-App/README.md

 The last tab filters out movies based on Genre selected.
 The user can see a list of genres on top of the page and once a genre is selected, only movies that pretain to that genre are presented to the user.

+screenshots of app can be found in ss.pdf in the repo